DGretta/Music/semi-modular/soma_pulsar_23_guide.md

   - **What Goes Wrong:** Recording loops that are too long eats memory quickly (finite recording time per looper).
 Loops of very different lengths can create chaotic polyrhythms that lose musical coherence.
 Users often record expecting precise tempo lock but get organic drift - this is intentional SOMA design.
 If you want metronomic precision, use MIDI; if you want organic evolution, embrace the looper drift.

 - **Clock Generator + Dividers:** Master timing with multiple subdivisions
-- **Controlled Chaos Generator:** Organic randomness for evolving patterns
+- **SHAOS (Sample & Hold And Organismic Source):** Combined chaos generator and sample & hold for organic randomness and stepped voltages
-- **LFO + Sample & Hold:** Modulation sources that can also serve as sound generators
+- **LFO:** Modulation source that can also serve as sound generator
 - **2-Channel CV Effects Processor:** Process internal or external audio
 - **Distortion + 2 Controlled Amplifiers:** Signal shaping and dynamics
 - **Envelope Generators:** 4 flexible envelope generators with sustain recognition